BenHall/learn-katacoda/datascience/custom-notebooks-42/04-building-the-notebook-image.md

 The build may take a few moments to start as it pulls down the builder image to use.

 The build process will then use the builder image as a base for your custom notebook image, injecting into the image the source code files from the Git repository, and installing and Python packages listed in the Python ``requirements.txt`` file.

+One of the items created by the template is an image stream, with it defining the destination for the image which is built.

+List the image streams in the project by running:

+``oc get imagestreams -o name``{{execute}}

+You will see there are now two image streams, the `s2i-minimal-notebook` which was used as the builder image, and the the `custom-notebook` image, which was created by the build.